EasonJackson/SZ_Project/README.md

 - Tor (optional)

-### Download and Using
+### Download and Use

 Download from SZ_Project/Week3 the source code.

-Run the local mongodb.
+- Run the local mongodb.

-Run the node server, go to the directory under SZ_Project/Week3, use ```./bin/www``` to start the web server.
+- Run the node server, go to the directory under SZ_Project/Week3, use ```./bin/www``` to start the web server.

   Front-end server will take request from clients and call data fetchers, which are back-end crawlers, to collect info corresponding to the search criterions.
 These data will be stored on the local MongoDB.
 Data fetchers are cooporated with zillow-api in case when data is not available throught crawlers.

-CloudAMQP provides an asynchronized approach for data fetchers to produce and consume rental info.
+- CloudAMQP provides an asynchronized approach for data fetchers to produce and consume rental info.

 ## Author